petkaantonov/bluebird/docs/docs/working-with-callbacks.md

 ###Working with one time events

-Sometimes we want to find out when a single one time event has finished.
+Sometimes, we want to find out when a single one time event has finished.
 For example - a stream is done.
 For this we can use [new Promise](.).
 Note that this option should be considered only if [automatic conversion](#working-with-callback-apis-using-the-node-convention) isn't possible.

 Note that promises model a _single value through time_, they only resolve _once_ - so while they're a good fit for a single event, they are not recommended for multiple event APIs.